larsenjohn/herebyaccident/_posts/2016-05-06-jekyll-and-wercker-to-s3.md

 ---
 layout: post
-title: Using Wercker to deploy to S3
+title: Wercker + Jekyll to S3
 ---

 # Deploy a Jekyll site to S3 using Wercker